apcamargo/genomad/README.md

 Three important details about the command above:

 - The `--cleanup` option was used to force geNomad to delete intermediate files that were generated during the execution.
 This will save you some storage space.
 - The `--splits 8` parameter was used here to make it possible to run this example in a notebook. geNomad searches a big database of protein profiles that take up a lot of space in memory.
-To prevent the execution from failing due to insufficient memory, we can use the `--splits` parameter to split the seach into chuncks.
+To prevent the execution from failing due to insufficient memory, we can use the `--splits` parameter to split the search into chuncks.
 If you are running geNomad in a big server you might not need to split your search, increasing the execution speed.
 - Note that the input FASTA file that I used as input was compressed.
 This is possible because geNomad supports input files compressed as `.gz`, `.bz2`, or `.xz`.

 > **Note**